pdf-icon

 Note

-Because Unit ENV-Pro is a standalone sensor platform, an additional host device (such as Atom series, Stamp series, Stick series, Core/Basic series, etc.) is required to integrate it into Home Assistant.
-The referenced component uses the proprietary BSEC2 software; The BSEC2 library is only available for use after accepting its software license agreement.
-By enabling this component in your configuration, you are explicitly agreeing to the terms of the BSEC license agreement.
-Note that the license forbids distribution of any compiled firmware binaries that include this component.
+Since Unit ENV-Pro is an independent sensor platform, an additional controller (such as the Atom series, Stamp series, Stick series, Core/Basic series, etc.) is required to integrate it into Home Assistant.
+The above component utilizes the proprietary software BSEC2.
+The BSEC2 library can only be used after accepting its Software License Agreement.
+By enabling this component in your configuration, you explicitly agree to the terms of the BSEC license agreement.
+Please note that this license prohibits the distribution of any compiled firmware binary files containing this component.

-You need to enable the I²C component in your ESPHome configuration:
+Enable the I²C component in the ESPHome configuration:

 # Example configuration entry for ESP32